 What is the state of your compliance program?

 A strong focus on compliance can make or break an organization where risk and exposure are concerned.
 Every organization should have a written compliance program that aligns with their specific vision, mission, and strategic plan.
 Identifying risk, defining goals, and addressing compliance best practices are inclusive steps in building a strong compliance program.

-What are the 7 elements of a strong compliance program?
+What are the 7 elements of a strong corporate compliance program?

 A strong recommendation for organizations who desire a fresh view of compliance is to consider a third-party review of the current compliance program by having a compliance assessment completed.
 At The Osborn Group, LLC, organization's are assisted in their compliance program goals and objectives by completing such an assessment of current compliance program components and receiving a written summary of compliance gaps, recommendations, and compliance concerns.
 The compliance assessment utilized by our management consulting team includes a review of the "7 Elements of Compliance Programs" and any specific considerations that may be specific to the organization requesting the review.
 If your organization would desire a "Compliance Program Assessment" feel free to reach out to us for a specific program proposal.
 To learn more about our specific efforts with organizations view our "case stories" at our website.

-Copyright 2020 - The Osborn Group, LLC - All rights reserved.
+(C) Copyright 2021 - The Osborn Group, LLC - All rights reserved.
 Sharing is permitted and appreciated.

 About the Author - Timothy G. Osborn is the Founder/ Sr. Partner & Management Consultant at The Osborn Group, LLC where " We empower and equip emerging entrepreneurs, founders, c-suite executives, intrapreneurs, and corporate teams through three pathways designed for strategic impact - challenges, courses, and consulting."